-An unnamed, ephemeral drainage line is located within the study area, which drains toward Millards Creek located along the northern boundary of the study area and thence into Ulladulla Harbour.
+An unnamed, ephemeral drainage line is located approximately 60m to the north of the study area, which meanders north east until it drains into Narrawallee Creek approximately 2.5km north east of the study area, and thence into Ulladulla Harbour.
 Watercourse classification ranges from first order through to fourth order (and above) with first order being the lowest, ie a minor creek or ephemeral watercourse, and fourth or above being a large watercourse such as a river (Figure 2).
-Millards Creek is classified as a second order watercourse according to this system.
+The unnamed creek on the boundary of the study area is classified as a first order watercourse according to this system.